 18. Make a Thing 1 and Thing 2 handprint craft.

 19. Make a DIY Mustache t shirt to celebrate The Lorax.
+(I love this project for Dr Seuss birthday lesson plans for preschool all the way through high school!)

 20. Do a Horton Hears a Who craft.